karenword/saber-west-workshop-2017/_episodes/03-r-and-rstudio.md

 ## Starting looking at our data.

-We are studying the FIXME describe the data.
-The dataset is stored as a comma separated value (CSV) file.
+We will be working with the same cleaned CSV file that we created in the previous lesson.
+To ensure proper location and naming, we will download a new copy of that CSV file, below.
 Each row holds information for a single student, and the columns represent:

 | Column           | Description                                         |